 Liquefied petroleum gas or liquefied petroleum gas (LPG or LP gas), also known as propane or butane, is a flammable mixture of hydrocarbons used as gas fuel in heating appliances, cooking equipment, and vehicles.

 It is increasingly used as aerosol propellant and refrigerant to replace chlorofluorocarbons in an effort to reduce ozone layer damage.
-When specifically used as fuel for vehicles, it is often referred to as liquefied petroleum gas.
+When specifically used as fuel for vehicles, it is often referred to as rural Type of Gas parts of many countries liquefied petroleum gas.

 Purchase and sale of various liquefied petroleum gas

 Various liquefied petroleum gases purchased and sold include mainly propane mixtures, most commonly propane and butane mixtures.
 Mixtures contain more propane in winter in the northern hemisphere and more butane in summer.

 In the United States,cooking gas cylinder two grades of liquefied petroleum gas are mainly sold: commercial propane and HD-5.
 Propane/butane mixtures are also listed in these specifications.

 Propylene, butene and various other hydrocarbons are also commonly present in small concentrations.
 HD-5 will limit the propylene content that can be placed in LPG to 5% and be used as an automatic gas specification.